armdevvel/mingw-contrib/README.md

-# wmffix - A fix for WMF on LLVM-MinGW
+# mingw-contrib - A fix for missing or outdated libraries in LLVM-MinGW (ARMv7)

-wmffix is a fix for the usage of WMF (Windows Media Foundation) on LLVM-MinGW for Windows on ARM32, based on MinGW's CRT libraries and headers.
-This was made mainly for Qt's multimedia library, but it can be used for any WMF purposes.
+mingw-contrib is a fix for missing or outdated libraries in LLVM-MinGW (ARMv7).
+The original usage was to fix WMF (Windows Media Foundation), but now we need it for more.
+This was made mainly for Qt, but it can be used for any purposes.
 It doesn't overwrite any files in `include` or `lib`, so there's nothing to worry about.

 # Installing

 ## MXE
-If you're using the [correct MXE sources](https://github.com/armdevvel/mxe), then all you have to do is run `make wmffix` in the root directory of MXE.
+If you're using the [correct MXE sources](https://github.com/armdevvel/mxe-SHARED), then all you have to do is run `make mingw-contrib` in the root directory of MXE.

 ## From Source
-To build wmffix from source, all you need is CMake and LLVM-MinGW.
+To build mingw-contrib from source, all you need is CMake and LLVM-MinGW.
 After cloning the source, at the root of the directory you can build the project by running:

 ```c
 mkdir build